GiorgosXou/NeuralNetworks/README.md

 # 🌐 Research
-Here most of the resources I came across the internet, I recomend you to have a look if you want to _(but please stay aware of the fact that for some of those sites, I had only opened them checked something and then closed them in a matter of seconds [so, please don't get them all seriously])_
+Here most of the resources I came across the internet, I recommend you to have a brief look if you want to _(but please be aware of the fact that for few of those sites, I had only opened them checked something and then closed them in a matter of seconds [so, please don't get them all seriously])_

 **```22\11\2023```**